Eth007/CTF-Writeups/UIUCTF 2021/buy_buy_buy/README.md

 ![Breaking the bot](breakbot.png)

 Upon finding the exploit, and testing it for about an hour, we contacted admins and discovered what was most likely the problem.
 Whenever a user bought an item, it went into a for loop that executed a SQL commands which added one of the item you bought into your table.
 When trying to do this 50k times, It would stop the bot from responding to anyone for a period of time because it was too busy running SQL commands.
+Here's a snippet of the exploited code.

 ![Exploited code](code.png)